MinchinWeb/minchin.ca/content/pages/terms.md

 the Site name and logo that you agree to respect.

-The contents of this Site is believed to be accurate when published, but are supplied "As Is" and without warranty of any kind, expess or implied, and the contents may no longer be accurate or up to date.
+The contents of this Site is believed to be accurate when published, but are supplied "As Is" and without warranty of any kind, expressed or implied, and the contents may no longer be accurate or up to date.
 It is your responsibility to verify any information presented here that you wish to rely on.

 You are invited to provide comments ("Comments") on many pages of this Site.
 If you provide Comments, you retain your copyright in them, however you grant the